karolcholewa/blog/_posts/2022-12-06-smart-control-groups.md

 title: "Smart Control Groups"
 categories: [EmailMarketing]
 ---
 Most control groups that I stumbled upon were plain random splits such as 90/10 % or 80/20 %.
 It is a natural and practical implementation of an excluded subset.
-Nevertheless, I found a smarter formula for creating a control group.
+Nevertheless, I found a smarter formula for creating a control group&hellip;

 ## Smart Control Groups
 According to the **Bing Chat**: